 Idaho school bus rolls over on way to track meet, 20 injured

-Emergency personnel help to remove passengers after school bus that Tuesday, April 18, 2017, west of Richfield, Idaho.
+Emergency personnel load an injured person into an air ambulance at the scene of a bus crash Tuesday, April 18, 2017, west of Richfield, Idaho.
 At least 17 students have been taken to hospitals, some with serious injuries, after a bus carrying 39 students to a track meet rolled over on a rural stretch of road in central Idaho.

 Add your comments below